Pavi Caretaker

 Pavi Caretaker is a 2024 Indian Malayalam-language romantic comedy drama film directed by Vineeth Kumar and written by Rajesh Raghavan.
 It was produced by Dileep through Grand Production and stars himself in the title role.
-It also features Swathi Konde, Vineeth Kumar, Johny Antony, Radhika Sarathkumar, and Dharmajan Bolgatty.
+It also features Vineeth Kumar, Johny Antony, Radhika Sarathkumar, and Dharmajan Bolgatty.

-It was released in theatres on 26 April 2024 to mixed reviews from critics leading to its underperformance at box office.
+It was released in theatres on 26 April 2024 to mixed reviews from critics leading to its average grosser in the box office.

 Plot

 Pavi is an unmarried caretaker in a residential apartment in Kerala.
 His life changes when he forms an unexpected bond, adding joy to his routine existence in a residential complex amidst life's challenges.

 Pavi spends most of his time in the building, often working double shifts including nighttime security duty to improve his financial situation.
 The irritating behaviours common among many middle-aged men have surfaced in him too and he's extremely nosy and believes the world revolves around him and the building.
 A short-tempered loner, Pavi finds solace in his pet dog, Bro, and his rented house where he sleeps during the daytime.
 Meanwhile, the house's owner, ex-cop Mariyamma (Radhika Sarathkumar), decides to rent out a portion of the top floor, where Pavi resides, despite his initial objections.
 Pavi, who has never met this person due to his night shift work, learns from Mariyamma that the tenant is a woman.
 He slowly begins communicating with her through notes left on their shared table, eventually developing feelings for her.
 However, a miscommunication leads to the woman moving out abruptly, leaving Pavi heartbroken and affecting his work performance, previously done flawlessly.
 Whether they will ever meet again forms the remaining part of the movie.